 Nutritional information is an estimate provided to you as a courtesy.
 You should calculate the actual nutritional information with the products and brands you are using with your preferred nutritional calculator.

-This recipe was updated from an older March 2015 post with a lot more recipe details.
+This recipe was updated from an older March 2015 post, which included more detailed recipe information.

 I am the pickiest eater!
 I was looking for a seafood dish that’s different from the dishes I tend to stick by.
 This meal was absolutely perfect!
 I added peas right into the sauce and it was divine!
 Thank you for this wonderful recipe!